 Campgrounds near Fountain

 This fully equipped RV campground is a destination in itself.
-With a wide varied of family based activities, crafts and programs there is something for everyone at the park.
+With a wide variety of family-based activities, crafts and programs there is something for everyone at the park.
 Close proximity to the Colorado wilderness and the many attractions of Colorado Springs are just a few minutes away.

 - Closest town: Fountain (1mi); Downtown Colorado Springs (11mi)